intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

  ```

 The following is an instance of generating computation using the
-`ReductionTree`, producing a binary tree of these 79 13-bit inputs and
+`ReductionTree`, producing a binary tree with 79 13-bit inputs and a
-adding pipelining at every other level of adders (inserted via the
+tree of adders (inserted via the `addReduce` method, along with adding
-`addReduce` method).
+pipelining at every other level of the tree.

  ```dart
  main () {